South Carolina Solar Panels

 South Carolina Solar Incentives

-State and local incentives remain available.
-With a Palmetto LightReach lease, Palmetto captures the commercial tax credit and passes those savings to you through lower monthly payments.
+Note: The federal 30% residential solar tax credit was eliminated by the Big Beautiful Bill.
+State and local incentives still apply.
+With a LightReach lease, Palmetto handles the commercial tax credit and passes savings through via lower monthly payments.

 | Incentive | Type | Description | Source |